-Our failure to make payments when due may result in an event of default under the indentures governing our convertible senior notes and cause (i) with respect to our 2023 notes, the remaining \$23.5 million aggregate principal amount, which will mature on July 15, 2023; (ii) with respect to our 2025 notes, the remaining \$518.7 million aggregate principal amount, and (iii) with respect to our 2027 notes, the entire \$575.0 million aggregate principal amount, plus, in each case, any accrued and unpaid interest, to become due immediately and prior to the maturity date.
-Any such acceleration of the principal amount could result in our bankruptcy.
-In a bankruptcy, the holders of our convertible senior notes would have a claim to our assets that is senior to the claims of holders of our common stock.
+In addition, our term loan facility prohibits us from making any cash payments on the conversion or repurchase of our notes if an event of default exists under our term loan facility or if, after giving effect to such conversion or repurchase, we would not be in compliance with the financial covenants under our term loan facility.
+Our failure to make payments when due may result in an event of default under the indentures governing our convertible senior notes and cause (i) with respect to our 2025 notes, the remaining \$193.4 million aggregate principal amount, and (ii) with respect to our 2027 notes, the entire \$503.1 million aggregate principal amount, plus, in each case, any accrued and unpaid interest, to become due immediately and prior to the maturity date, and may further result in a default under our term loan facility.
+Any acceleration of the amounts outstanding under our indebtedness could result in our bankruptcy.
+In a bankruptcy, our term loan lender first, and the holders of our convertible senior notes second, would have a claim to our assets senior to the claims of holders of our common stock.